-Part 1: Researching Your Religious Tradition
+Researching Your Religious Tradition

 Getting Started

-If you've selected a religious tradition an know very little about it, start with Oxford Bibliographies or an encyclopedia entry to first get some basic information about the tradition.
+If you've selected a religious tradition and know very little about it, start with Oxford Bibliographies or an encyclopedia entry to first get some basic information about the tradition.
 This will make searching in the catalog and databases much easier.

-Learn More with Books and Book Chapters (We Like Books!
-Don't Forget Them!)
+Learn More with Books and Book Chapters (We Like Books; Don't Forget Them!)

 Next, use the library catalog to search for print and eBooks on your topic.
 Books are a great option as they will often have more general information about a religious tradition.
 For example you might find one that provides information about the tradition's history, common practices and rituals/rites, basic tenets, organization, etc.